dvsa/vol-app/docs/contributing.md

 :::

+### Jira Integration

+Our internal Jira platform is integrated with GitHub.

+When working from a Jira ticket, the ticket number can be appended/prepended to a commit message in order to automatically link the respective builds to the ticket.
+This also includes the PR title for when merging to another branch.

+Ensure it is in the correct format including the dash, e.g. `ABC-1234`.

 ## Git workflow

 We use the [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) for our Git workflow.
 This means that we use feature branches and pull requests to manage changes to the codebase.